Art Therapy for Seniors with Dementia

-Art projects are a fun, relaxing way for people of all ages to express their creativity, but they’re particularly valuable for seniors with dementia.
+Art projects are a fun, relaxing way to help senior parents express their creativity, but they’re particularly valuable for seniors with dementia.
 Art therapy can create a sense of accomplishment and purpose for elderly artists, while also providing them an opportunity to express themselves in a nonverbal way.
-Most importantly, art has proven to be a powerful tool in dementia treatment as it stimulates the brain, stirring dormant memories and sometimes bringing language back to struggling seniors.
-Studies have shown that art therapy activities even helped boost cognitive function in various areas of the brain.
+Most importantly, art therapy for dementia is a powerful tool as it stimulates the brain, stirring dormant memories and sometimes bringing language back to struggling seniors.
+Studies have shown that art therapy activities even helped boost cognitive function in various areas of the brain

 Here are some simple steps to begin art therapy for senior loved ones.

 Before your loved one starts painting, it’s good idea to do a short warm up to get them ready.
 Take their hands and swing them side to side, asking them to sing along with a simple song like, “Take Me Out to the Ballgame.”
 This exercise will help stimulate word memory.
 Next, ask the senior to high five you with each hand, playing patty cake.
 Hold up a few fingers and ask your loved one how many fingers they count.

 2. Reminisce with pictures.

 Next, show your senior a combination of photos and paintings, and ask the elder to describe them.
 Show different images and ask if they bring up any memories.
 This will help stir memories and practice verbal skills.